Coder-X15/pygroover/README.md

 ## Upcoming Features
 These may arrive either via collaboration or by myself, my involvement may reduce as of now though.
 It will be great to have great collaborators from the community!
 1. Sound mixing
-2. More waveform transformers (esp. for triangle wave)
+2. More waveform transformers
 3. Drum synths
 4. Track looping
 5. Grammar for interpreting note strings (inputs like `"A42 B42 C#44 - C#42"` etc.)
 In short, one will be able to use PyGroover just like Strudel REPL but without the live component for now (until another ambitious warrior makes it happen!!).

 ## TODO
+Phase 1:
 1. Write unit tests
 2. Implement more wave transformers if I can/ I have time
+    - Triangle (done)
+    - Any other stuff I don't really know about
 3. Add a `setup.py` file if I can, plus some path fixing ig????
+4. Add MIDI sounds (classic piano, guitar)